 Step XIV

 (8 points) Estimate the first stage regression expressing the endogenous variableas a function of all exogenous and instrumental variables and include the result in your output.
 Run an appropriate F that will help you to judge whether the correlation between the day-of-the-week instruments and the endogenous variable is reassuringly strong.
 Include the output in your project.
 What is your conclusion?
 What problems result if the relationship between the instruments and the endogenous variable is weak?

+We observe a F-statistic of 4.36 which is below 10, thus suggesting that the association between day_of_week and Lnqty is weak.
+This creates the problem of not reducing the bias in the 2SLS slope coefficient estimates, making them unreliable.